Introduction

 • Which modern issues have roots in Canadian history?

-• Which factors have had the most impact on the formation of Canadian identity: immigration policies, democratic values, colonial history, or Indigenous roots?
+• Which factors have had the most impact on the formation of Canadian identity: immigration policies, democratic values, colonization, or Indigenous peoples?

 • Do European thinking, history, and culture dominate Canadian history?